VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/options.md

 # setOption() function

-`setOption(options)` is the main Apache ECharts <u>library</u> function.
+`setOption(options)` is the main Apache ECharts library function.
 This function is called to build any chart.
-It has one mandatory parameter - `options` which is a chart configuraion in a JSON format.
+It has one mandatory parameter - `options` which is a chart configuration in a JSON format.

 ![setOptions Schema](img/schema.png)